Background pattern

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System of Pharmacovigilance of Medicines for Human Usehttps://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Medicines Monitoring System https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Clean your inhaler weekly and if it becomes blocked, follow the instructions described in the section “Cleaning the inhaler”.
+Clean your inhaler weekly and if it becomes blocked, follow the instructions described in the "Cleaning the inhaler" section.

 The cartridge contains a pressurized liquid.
-Do not expose to a temperature above 50°C. Do not pierce the cartridge.
+Do not expose to temperatures above 50°C. Do not pierce the cartridge.
 Do not refrigerate or freeze.
 Protect from very low temperatures and direct sunlight.

-If the inhaler is very cold, remove the metal cartridge from the plastic casing and warm it up with your hands for a few minutes before using it.
-Never use other methods to warm it up.
+If the inhaler is very cold, remove the metal cartridge from the plastic casing and warm it in your hands for a few minutes before use.
+Never use other methods to heat it up.

 The metal cartridge is pressurized.
 Do not pierce, break, or burn it, even if it appears to be empty.